 Queensborough Township was settled in 1735 by Scots-Irish and Welsh from Pennsylvania and Delaware.
 Williamsburg Township was also settled in 1735 by Scots-Irish from Pennsylvania and Delaware.
 Edisto Township was renamed to Orangeburgh Township in 1735 and first settled by 250 Swiss immigrants of German and French heritage.
 New Windsor Township was first settled in 1737 by 200 Swiss immigrants also of German and French heritage.

 In 1739, the Stono Rebellion brought the first large-scale slave revolt in the history of the British colonies.
-It was quickly squelched and new laws increased the restrictions upon the large black population of the colony that continued all the way to the US Civil War.
+It was quickly squelched and new laws increased the restrictions upon the large black population of the colony that continued all the way to the American Civil War.

 The French and Indian War (1756-1763) was called the Cherokee War in South Carolina, and it brought about much turmoil in the burgeoning colony during the late 1750s and early 1760s.
 In 1755, the Cherokee ceded much of their lands in South Carolina to the British, and this opened up the "backcountry" for settlement.
 And, that's just what happened.
 Instead of the coast, the backcountry was quickly becoming the "center of gravity" for South Carolina.
-The government and the power firmly remained in Charles Town, but the other coastal areas were losing their tight grip on all the political machinations that constantly were in play in the colony.
+The government and the power firmly remained in Charles Town, but the other coastal areas were losing their tight grip on all the political machinations that were constantly in play in the colony.

 The "midlands" soon filled up with Scots-Irish, Germans, French Huguenots, Welsh, a handfull of Quakers, and of course, the ubiquitous English.
 By the end of the Royal Period in 1775, settlement had made its way to the base of the Appalachian Mountains in the far west.
 All areas were not always heavily populated, but the "bare patches" on the ground were becoming fewer and fewer.

 In 1761, a second "township act" brought about the creation of three new townships in the South Carolina backcountry.
 Boonesborough Township was established and settled in 1762 by Scots-Irish Presbyterians from Virginia.
 Hillsborough Township was established and settled in 1764 by 212 French Huguenots.
-Londonborough Township (also known as Belfast Township, but this was not used by many nor on many maps thusly) was established and settled in 1765 by 300 Swiss immigrants, mostly German with a good number of French.
+Londonborough Township (also known as Belfast Township, but this was not used by many nor on many maps thusly) was established and settled in 1765 by 300 Swiss immigrants, mostly German, with a good number of French.

 As mentioned earlier, the British government pretty much left everyone alone until after the expensive French and Indian War when the government needed to raise money to pay off its war debt.
-In the mid-1760s, the new laws made it very clear to the people of South Carolina that they much preferred to govern themselves, therefore the seeds were sown that certainly led to the Revolution just a decade later.
+In the mid-1760s, the new laws made it very clear to the people of South Carolina that they much preferred to govern themselves, therefore the seeds were sown that certainly led to the American Revolution just a decade later.

 Internally, the people were exhausted.
 With the constant threat of Indian hostilities that lasted almost a decade and all of the newcomers arriving and taking lands "next to mine" led to many conflicts among the new settlers.
-Most of these conflicts were between themselves - the newcomers - but, some were conflicts with the "older, more-established" coastal folks.
+Most of these conflicts were between themselves - the newcomers - but, some were conflicts with the "older, more-established," coastal folks.
 These two groups never got along.
-In the 1760s, a wild bunch of newcomers arrived that were - quite simply - brigands and thieves.
+In the 1760s, a wild bunch of newcomers arrived that were - quite simply - nothing more than brigands and thieves.

 This group traversed the newly-settled areas looking for easy targets, and it never took long to find opportunities.
 Soon however, the law-abiding newcomers took it upon themselves to solve this problem, and a small group became known as The Regulators - those who enforced the laws on their own hunted down and captured many of the petty thieves.
 Of course, this vigilante group caused more problems.
 The Regulators of South Carolina were not as powerful as those in North Carolina, and it didn't take a battle to get them under control as it did in the northern colony.

-Camden, Amelia, and Purrybsurg were established in 1732; Kings Town (later shortened to Kingston, after the Revolution changed to Conwayborough, then shortened after the Civil War to Conway) was established in 1734; Queensborough (later shortened to Queensboro), Orangeburgh (later shortened to Orangeburg), and Saxe-Gotha were established in 1735; New Windsor and Kingstree (in Williamsburg Township) were established in 1737.
+Camden (as Pine Hill), Amelia, and Purrybsurg were established in 1732; Kings Town (later shortened to Kingston, after the Revolution changed to Conwayborough, then shortened after the Civil War to Conway) was established in 1734; Queensborough (later shortened to Queensboro), Orangeburgh (later shortened to Orangeburg), and Saxe-Gotha were established in 1735; New Windsor and Kingstree (in Williamsburg Township) were established in 1737.

-Jacksonboro was established in 1744.
+Jacksonborough was established in 1744.

 The 1750s brought the towns of Ninety-Six (1750), Cheraw (1750), Moncks Corner (1753), and Lancaster around 1756.